-Our charter department offers its customers an excellent service in the area where Mediterranean Sea embraces Aegean Sea with blue bays and pine forests.
-Traditional gulets, sailing yachts, motor yachts, catamarans, sloops, schooners, ketches and tirhandils are a few examples of the yachts we charter.
-For experiencing an unforgettable voyage in turquoise bays, our highly skilled team that you can contact 7/24, will fulfill your needs complete and in time and ensures this blue cruise to turn into an excellent experience in your memories.
+Our charter department offers an excellent service in the area where Mediterranean Sea embraces Aegean Sea with blue bays, and pine forests.
+Traditional gulets, sailing yachts, motor yachts, catamarans, sloops, schooners, ketches, and tirhandills are a few examples of the yachts we may charter.
+For to experience an unforgettable voyage in turquoise bays, you may contact our highly skilled team 7/24 to fulfill your needs.
+We are volunteered to ensure your blue cruise to turn into an excellent experience in your memories.

 The yacht will be provided to the charterer in full commission and with all necessary equipment, properly insured for marine risks and managed by a crew, whose wages, food and clothing are for the owner’s account.
-All other operating expenses are payable by the charterer and comprise (but are not restricted to) the following items: fuel and lubricating oils for the yacht, her tenders and motorised water toys; local taxes; pilotage; port, harbour and marina dues; customs clearance; water and electricity; personal laundry; all provisions, wines, beers, spirits, soft drinks and consumables including satellite telecommunication if any for the charterer’s party.
+All other operating expenses are payable by the charterer and comprise (but are not restricted to) the following items: cruising fuel, fuel for her tenders, water toys, A/C usage, local taxes, pilotage, port, harbour, and marina fees, customs clearance, water and electricity, personal laundry, all provisions, alcoholic drinks, spirits, soft drinks, and consumables including satellite telecommunication if any for the charterer’s party.
 Please note that, occasionally, a yacht may offer a variation on the terms described above.

 All charters are subject to a fully executed contract, so once the availability for your chosen yacht has been verified, you will receive a Charter Agreement for signature.
-If your chosen cruising itinerary necessitates embarking or disembarking from a point other than the yacht’s home port, positioning charges (delivery and redelivery fees) may be required.
-These charges, if applicable, will be confirmed in advance and affirmed in the Charter Agreement, together with any taxes that may apply.
+If your itinerary has embarking or disembarking from a point other than the yacht’s home port, relocation fees (delivery and redelivery fees) may be required.
+These charges, if applicable, will be confirmed in advance, and will be indicated in the Charter Agreement, together with any all other fees that may apply.

-A deposit of 50% of the total charter fee is payable by bank transfer on signature of the Charter Agreement.
-This confirms your booking.
-The remaining 50%, plus an Advance Provisioning Allowance, together with any taxes, delivery/redelivery fees and any additionally agreed charges, is payable by bank transfer one month before the charter commences.
+A downpayment of 50% of the total charter fee by bank transfer on signature of the Charter Agreement to secure your booking.
+The remaining 50%, plus an Advance Provisioning Allowance, and any additionally agreed charges, will be asked one month before the charter starts.

 Every detail counts.
-Several weeks before you board your yacht, we will ask you to complete a detailed questionnaire describing the preferences and special needs of all the members of your party, such as dietary or medial requirements, details of any allergies, and your sporting or entertainment requests.
-This will enable us and the crew of your chosen yacht to ensure that everything possible is done to make your charter a fabulous experience.
+Several weeks before your charter, we will ask you to complete a detailed questionnaire describing the preferences, and special needs of all the members of your party, such as dietary requirements, details of any allergies, and your sporting or entertainment requests.
+This will enable us, and the crew of your chosen yacht to ensure that everything possible is done to make your charter a fabulous experience.

-Most yachts are very welcoming to children and some are equipped with chidren in mind.
+Most of the yachts are very welcoming to children, and some are equipped with chidren in mind.
 However, a few yachts may stipulate a minimum age for children and/or have a requirement for a nanny to be on board during the charter.
 The crew cannot provide childminding or babysitting services.

-Smoking is not permitted inside most yachts.
+Smoking is not permitted inside of most yachts.
 However please consult us for verification, as this policy may vary on certain yachts.
-For safety reasons, smoking in cabins and staterooms is prohibited on all yachts.
+For safety reasons, smoking in cabins, and staterooms is prohibited on all yachts.

-Crew gratuities are discretionary, although it is customary for a charterer who has enjoyed the kind and attentive service of an obliging crew to extend a gratuity.
+Crew gratuities are upon to you.
+Although it is customary for a charterer who has enjoyed the kind, and attentive service of the crew to extend a gratuity.
 Crew gratuities are normally in the region of 10% of the charter fee, but can be adjusted up or down according to your level of satisfaction.
 The best way to ensure that all crew members receive equal recognition is to entrust the distribution of gratuities to the captain.
 In this way, inconspicuous crew members such as engineers and culinary staff, who make an important contribution to your safety and enjoyment, will not be overlooked.